odkr/lpassh-add/README.md

     $GET "https://github.com/odkr/$NAME/archive/v$VERS.tar.gz"
     [ $? -eq 127 ] || break
   done | tar -xz
-  cd -P "$NAME-$VERS" && make install; )
+  cd "$NAME-$VERS" && make install; )
 ```

 You can simply copy-paste this code as a whole into a terminal.
 (Don't overlook the brackets!)

 ### System requirements